Learn basic HTML formatting you can use to format content in your posts and pages …

 You can see what is causing the problem if you switch over to the Text Tab …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).

 - “>” (closed angled bracket) = “>“

-- Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions
+- Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions

-- Reinstalling your WordPress application (i.e. you may need to perform a clean site installation)
+- Reinstalling your WordPress application (i.e. perform a new site installation)

-- Contacting your hosting provider for help
+- Contacting your hosting provider for assistance